abilogic/leaflet-a7-drawshape/README.md

     fillColor: '#28a745',      // Fill color of polygons, rectangles, and circles
     fillOpacity: 0.3,          // Fill opacity of polygons, rectangles, and circles
     autoPanSpeed: 15,           // Speed of auto-panning when drawing near the edge of the map
-    autoPanPadding: [60, 60]    // Padding around the edge of the map for auto-panning });
+    autoPanPadding: [60, 60],   // Padding around the edge of the map for auto-panning
+    longPressDelete: true,     // Enable long-press delete
+    longPressTime: 1000        // Time in milliseconds for long press (default: 1000) });
 ```